 Field Training Award

-The SVP Field Training Award is intended to support undergraduate and graduate students, early career paleontologists, preparators, and land managers with responsibility for paleontological resources and others in vertebrate paleontology-related positions who can demonstrate a need for field training and the benefits of field training to their professional development in vertebrate paleontology.
-The recipient will actively participate in fieldwork and receive hands-on training from a mentor who is an experienced paleontologist or preparator.
-The SVP Field Training Award honors all individuals who have contributed to field programs and the preparation of fossils over the years providing the data that drives our profession and understanding of past environments and life.
+The SVP Field Training Award is intended to support postgraduate students, early career paleontologists, preparators, land managers with responsibility for paleontological resources and others in vertebrate paleontology-related positions who can demonstrate a need for field training and the benefits of field training to their professional development in vertebrate paleontology.
+The recipient will actively participate in fieldwork and receive hands-on training from an experienced paleontologist.
+The SVP Field Training Award arises from a proposal for an SVP award honoring Mike Getty, Chief Preparator at the Denver Museum of Nature and Science, who suddenly passed away on September 11th, 2017, at the age of 50, while excavating a ceratopsian skull in Denver.
+Mike applied his extensive skill set and knowledge of field techniques to survey and excavate a number of important vertebrate fossil specimens and taught countless volunteers, fellow preparators, students, and early-career paleontologists, passing on the techniques he himself so successfully applied in the field.
+The Field Training Award also honors all individuals who have contributed to field programs and the preparation of fossils over the years providing the data that drives our profession and understanding of past environments and life.

 Nationally there are only a few courses that provide training in vertebrate fossil field techniques and most courses are restricted to students who are registered at the college offering the course.
 The SVP Field Training Award fills the niche of field training needs in vertebrate paleontology.
 Promoting and encouraging field training from experienced paleontologists will lead to the conservation of vertebrate fossils and the advancement of research.
 This award also reflects the Society’s mission to “support and encourage the discovery, conservation, and protection of vertebrate fossils and fossil sites”.